 Don’t let the name fool you, this wicked creature is neither spider nor majestic bird.
 Rather, the tarantula hawk is a type of wasp with a sting you don’t want anything to do with.
 The pain is fleeting, only lasting about three minutes, but if a tarantula hawk stings you, prepare for the worst three minutes of your life.
 It’s so incredibly painful that the actual scientific advice for dealing with the sting is just to lie down and start screaming.
 The human body is so inept at dealing with the tarantula hawk’s sting that it’s going to stop functioning.
 If an insect is capable of reducing even the strongest individuals into blubbering messes, it’s clear that we aren’t the dominant species on this planet.

 As cool as it would be for Batman to have a miniature bug sidekick, the bat bug is actually an African-based insect that you want to avoid at all costs.
-The thing about the bat bug is that it has a horrible notion about how to have sex.
-When it finds a female it wants to mate with, it takes its super sharp penis and stabs the female multiple times in the abdomen.
-Instead of going the normal route, the bat bug injects semen directly into her bloodstream.
+The thing about the bat bug is that it has a horrible notion about how it reproduces.
+When it finds a female it wants to mate with, it takes its super sharp member and penetrates the female multiple times in the abdomen.
+Instead of going the normal route, the bat bug injects its fluids directly into her bloodstream.
 So it’s no wonder why these nasty creatures should be avoided, just in case one mistakes you for a female bat bug.
-Getting stabbed repeatedly is one thing, getting injected with blood semen is another.

 Tongue-Eating Fish Parasite